Pranjal-Adhikari/WatchParty/README.md

 # Notes
 - The closer all the watchers are, the better the connection (duh) and lesser the lag
+- A Raspberry Pi 4B with 4GB RAM is able to easily serve video for three to four people
 - I don't know how this works internationally
 - The example video is a Blender Open video